-A person with a disability is entitled to be accompanied by an assistance dog in a public place or in a regular passenger service vehicle (includes buses, trains, trams and taxis).
+A person with a disability is entitled to be accompanied by an assistance animals in a public place or in a regular passenger service vehicle (includes buses, trains, trams and taxis).

-For enquiries in relation to assistance dogs contact the Dog and Cat Management Board on (08) 8124 4962.
+For enquiries in relation to assistance animals contact the Dog and Cat Management Board on (08) 8124 4962.

 Interstate Assistance Dogs

-A person with a disability from interstate is also entitled to be accompanied by an assistance dog who has valid assistance dog identification cards from associated interstate organisations on Adelaide Metro services.
+A person with a disability from interstate is also entitled to be accompanied by an assistance dog who has valid assistance animal identification from the above organisations located interstate, such as Guide Dogs Victoria etc, on Adelaide Metro services.